eeb313-2019/Group_7/CONDUCT.md

 # Code of Conduct:

-[ ] 20 minutes notice to cancel a meeting!
+[ ] 2 hours notice to cancel a meeting!

 [ ] Be kind